 A lot of these people who talk about the Trump movement and the rise of the Alt Right being the result of decades of Republican rhetoric are completely insane.
 I think that the recent rise on the Right is entirely due to overreach from the Left.
 And is that the way you see it?
 Sounds like you do.

-GJ: Oh, of course.
+Greg Johnson: Of course.
 The people who can’t distinguish us from Mitt Romney Republicans are idiots.
-They’re on autopilot, basically they’re just Marxist ideologues on autopilot, and they come up with the most amazing bullshit.
+They’re on autopilot.
+Basically they’re just Marxist ideologues on autopilot.
+And they come up with the most amazing bullshit.
 The stuff that Marxists say would be really quite entertaining if it didn’t have any influence and wasn’t contributing to driving society over a cliff, which it is.

-The fact is that Republicans, and especially religious conservatives, are actually the most pious believers in universalism and anti-racism.
-I’ve said this many times: The Christian creationist who doesn’t believe in evolution at all is more capable of believing in racial egalitarianism and actually practicing racial egalitarianism than the white liberal who believes in evolution but just thinks it somehow stopped at the brain, that brains are all somehow fluid, mutable, and culturally reprogrammable.
-And if we just get the incentives, the education, the uplift schemes, and the rhetoric right, we can make all these people in the ghetto hike up their pants and turn their baseball caps around the right way and start being stockbrokers and concert violinists.
+The fact is that Republicans and especially religious conservatives are actually the most pious believers in universalism and anti-racism.
+I’ve said this many times: The Christian creationist who doesn’t believe in evolution at all is more capable of believing in racial egalitarianism and actually practicing racial egalitarianism than the white liberal who believes in evolution but just thinks it somehow stopped at the brain, that brains are all somehow fluid and mutable and re-programmable culturally.
+And if we just get the incentives and the education and the uplift schemes and the rhetoric right, we can make all these people in the ghetto hike up their pants and turn their baseball caps around the right way and start being stockbrokers and concert violinists.
 They really do think that.

-But liberals are ninety-five percent in agreement with us in terms of human biodiversity, whereas the creationist is zero percent in agreement.
+But liberals are 95% in agreement with us in terms of human biodiversity, whereas the creationist is 0% in agreement.
 They really do believe in magic.
 And that’s what you have to believe to think that multiculturalism can work.
 You have to believe in “magic dirt,” as people like to say.
 These Mexicans, as soon as they step over onto the magic dirt of America, are going to start becoming like us.
-They’re going to suddenly become members and willing participants in a high-trust northern European-style society.
+They’re going to suddenly become members of and willing participants in a high-trust Northern European style society.
 And it’s magic, because we’re not even going to try to assimilate them or pressure them into adopting our way of life.
 They’re just going to do it spontaneously, because it’s magic.
 That’s patently silly.

 DC: It takes faith, right?